MCP Integration Guide¶

 Example Prompts for AI Assistants¶

-(Hopefully, your AI agent will not need you to explicilty specify "Using cov-loupe", but this is included here because we have seen cases where it does not know to use cov-loupe.)
+(Hopefully, your AI agent will not need you to explicitly specify "Using cov-loupe", but this is included here because we have seen cases where it does not know to use cov-loupe.)

 Coverage Analysis¶